noteryk/Chaos/README.md

 # Feedback
 We would love to hear your feedback after using our site.
-You can do it directly via <a href="https://github.com/noteryk/Chaos/issues"> posting an issue </a>.
+If you found a bug please report it using github <a href="https://github.com/noteryk/Chaos/issues"> posting an issue </a>.
 Feedbacks are always much appreciated.

 If there's anything you would like to suggest or add please dm us using Discord.